Tinoxy/SharedPlugin/README.md

 ## Current features

-- SimpleHealing: Activate the ship's healing ability and use the PET healing gear.
+- Simple Healing: Activate the ship's healing ability and use the PET healing gear.
 By @do-gamer
-- OreSeller: Sells ores at base, via PET trader gear, or using the HM7 trade drone when cargo is full.
+- Ore Seller: Sells ores at base, via PET trader gear, or using the HM7 trade drone when cargo is full.
 By @do-gamer
-- SolarisInc: Activate Solaris (also Paladin) ability when there are x NPCs nearby.
+- Solaris Ability: Activate Solaris (also Paladin) ability when there are a certain number of NPCs nearby.
 By @do-gamer
-- Spaceball: Attack SpaceBall without fleeing away and collect cargo boxes around the gate.
+- SpaceBall: Attack SpaceBall without fleeing away and collect cargo boxes around the gate.
 By @do-gamer

 ## Contributing